traefik-workshops/traefik-microsoft-workshop/module-1/readme.md

       ```
 ## Tweak incoming request with middleware

 1. Middlewares are attached to the ingress definition to tweak the request before passing it to the application service.
-Middleware can be used to modify the request, the headers, in charge or redirection, ...etc.
+Middlewares can be used to modify the request, the headers, in charge or redirection, etc.

     ![customer-route](../media/middleware.png)

-2. Header middleware as an example, can be used to manages the headers of the requests and the responses.
-In below example, the middleware will add a custom header to the response received from the application back to the client.
+2. Header middleware, for example, can be used to manage the headers of the requests and responses.
+In the below example, the middleware will add a custom header to the response received from the application back to the client.

     ```yaml
     apiVersion: traefik.io/v1alpha1